• About

 There’s also Colourmix and Bonjour.

-Similar to Sasa, they sell perfumes, makeup, and skincare.
-There are also locations all around the city.
+Similar to Sasa, they sell perfumes, makeup, and skincare products, and have locations throughout the city.

-The main difference is not it’s not as famous as Sasa.
-They might also carry some different brands but it’s pretty close.
+The main difference is that it’s less famous than Sasa.
+They might also carry different brands, but they are generally similar in style.

-All three chain beauty stores have tons of Korean cosmetic and skincare brands for you to check out.
+All three chain beauty stores have tons of Korean cosmetics and skincare brands to check out.

 Watsons/Mannings

-Watsons and Mannings are drugstores in Hong Kong.
-There is more of an emphasis on healthcare products but they also have K-beauty products like sheet masks.
+Watsons and Manning’s are drugstores in Hong Kong.
+They primarily focus on healthcare products but also sell K-beauty products, such as sheet masks.
+The selection is smaller than Sasa, Colourmix, and Bonjour, though.

 Street Pharmacies

-There is no specific name for this because, in Hong Kong, you’ll see random pharmacies on the street.
-Each pharmacy has its own name so it’s impossible to fit all names into one category.
+There isn’t a specific name for this because in Hong Kong, you’ll see pharmacies on the street.
+Each pharmacy has its own name, so it’s impossible to fit all names into a single category.

 It’s usually by luck that you’ll run into one of these.